 Investment Fund Subaccounting for Nonprofits: Moving Beyond Spreadsheets

-A clearer, more reliable way to track pooled funds within a single investment portfolio
+A clear, more reliable way to track pooled funds within a single investment portfolio

 Investment Fund Subaccounting for Nonprofits: Moving Beyond Spreadsheets